adam-p/markdown-here/README.md

 * Make replies not busted.
   * See notes in [Replies section](#replies).

-* Get rid of jQuery?
-Barely use it, probably don't have to use it at all, and it's the biggest JS file.

 * Support embedded images?
 That will certainly deviate from straight Markdown, but maybe okay.

 * Better CSS.